-Project Create is an after-school arts program for children from Wards 7 and 8 where nearly half of young people live in poverty.
-These are some of the most vulnerable children in the District – those who have experienced hunger, witnessed violence, and lived on the streets – children who didn't choose their lives.
-At Project Create 150 kids get time to themselves, the dedicated attention of a caring, creative adult, and the freedom to create, move, and explore – all scarce commodities amidst the stark realities of their lives.
-Classes in mixed media, graphic design, drawing and painting, dance, music, theater, and sculpture are small and personalized, and all are designed to spark creativity and confidence while improving the prospects for academic and social success.
-Close partnerships with So Others Might Eat and Community of Hope make Project Create's programs accessible to homeless youngsters; and field trips to local cultural attractions and exhibits broaden their horizons.
-Over 360 after-school, on-site art classes are slated for the coming year.
-You can be the donor who makes them happen.
+Project Create offers out-of-school-time arts programs for some of the most vulnerable children in the District – those who have experienced hunger, witnessed violence, and lived on the streets – children who didn't choose their lives.
+They get time to themselves, the dedicated attention of a caring adult, and the freedom to create – all scarce commodities amidst the stark realities of their lives.
+Classes in mixed media, graphic design, drawing and painting, dance, music, theater, and sculpture are small, personalized, and designed to spark creativity and confidence while improving the prospects for academic and social success.
+Partnerships with Community of Hope, Sasha Bruce Youthwork and other community-based organizations make programs accessible to homeless youngsters; the new Anacostia studio means children who move always have a home base.
+Over 360 classes are slated for the coming year.
+You can be the donor who opens the door.

 Awards & Recognition

 Catalogue for Philanthropy "One of the Best" 2014

 - The current budget for Project Create is: Less than $500k

 Catalogue charities range in size from $100,000 to

 About the Catalogue for Philanthropy

 Each year 120 expert reviewers evaluate applicants for distinction, merit, and impact.
 Each featured charity has been successfully site visited and its financials given the thumbs up.
 The Catalogue for Philanthropy charges no fees and raises funds separately to support its work.
 Since 2003, it has raised over $40 million for charities across the Greater Washington region.